Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 <br/>

-Refer to the [`offers update`](/developers/cli_commands/offers/offers/update) command's documentation to learn more about other fields.

----

 ### Offer requirements

-You must specify the values of the required slots and options for your offer.
-Each slot has its price, either Fixed or Per Hour.
-Depending on the requirements, the client will select a compute offer configuration, which cannot be lower than your requirements.
-Read more about the slots and options [here](/developers/fundamentals/slots).
+You must specify the configuration required by your offer.
+Each requirement slot has its price, either Fixed or Per Hour.
+Depending on the requirements, the customer will select a compute offer configuration, which cannot be lower than your requirements.
+Read more about [Slots and Options](/developers/fundamentals/slots).

 Create second JSON file.
 In this guide, it will be called `offer-slot.json`, but you can choose any name you want.